stjepangolemac/form-example/README.md

 # form-example

-This is an example that shows how to implement React helpers to build and maintain form.
+This is an example that shows how to implement React helpers to build and maintain forms.

 The API is very similar to `redux-form` and `final-form` but I did no source code reading prior to developing this.